aldro61/kover/doc_dataset.md

   -x, --progress        Shows a progress bar for the execution.
   -v, --verbose         Sets the verbosity level.
 ```

-Kover is currently limited to genomic data provided as a TSV file (--genome-type tsv).
-The accepted input data formats
-for genomic and phenotypic data are detailed [here](doc_input_formats.html).

 ## Splitting a dataset